 There's a connecting bus service from Tirano to Lugano (not in winter).

 You can travel from Chur to Tirano or the other way round.
 The train route consists of two sections.
 The leg from Tirano to Lugano by bus is a third section.

 Traveling on board the Bernina Express is comfortable.
 Both 1st and 2nd class coaches have large panoramic sealed windows all the way to the roof.
 The train is air conditioned.
-The 1st class seats are more spacious as there are only three seats across versus four in 2nd class.
+1st class seats are more spacious.

 There is a trolley serving snacks and drinks at your place.